crate/cratedb-guide/docs/connect/java.md

 while CrateDB JDBC uses `jdbc:crate://`.
 :::

+You are encouraged to probe the PostgreSQL JDBC Driver first.
+This is the most convenient option, specifically if the system you are connecting with already includes the driver jar.

-Applications using the PostgreSQL JDBC Driver may emit PostgreSQL-specific SQL that CrateDB doesn't understand.
+However, applications using the PostgreSQL JDBC Driver may emit PostgreSQL-specific SQL that CrateDB does not understand.
 Use the CrateDB JDBC Driver instead to ensure compatibility and allow downstream components to handle CrateDB-specific behavior, for example, by employing a CrateDB-specific SQL dialect implementation.